Skip to content

 Managing Light Sensitivity in Depression

 Gradual re-exposure.
 Rather than complete light avoidance (which worsens dark adaptation), gradual, structured morning light exposure can simultaneously treat the depression and retrain light tolerance.
-Starting with low-intensity indoor light and gradually increasing.
+Starting with low-stimulation light bulbs and gradually increasing.

 Morning light therapy: Even when photosensitive, starting with 5–10 minutes of indirect daylight in the morning may improve both mood and light tolerance over time.